-Passion of the people – 1.6.4
+Passion of the People – 1.6.4

-The restorative value of the night landscape cannot be overemphasized: It is essential to appreciate the value of the darkness as a good to be protected.
+The restorative value of the night landscape cannot be overemphasized: it is essential to appreciate the value of the darkness as a good to be protected.
 It is important to give human and environmental interests priority consideration above economic ones in this regard.
 Darkness is a natural resource that must be acknowledged, appreciated and protected as such.
 Therefore, lighting systems shall be either eliminated or carefully optimized so that they don’t disturb residents, visitors, landscapes, animals, plants and their interaction.

 Some regions—usually in remote areas—promote their beautiful night landscapes and impressive starry skies.
 They benefit from nature tourism.